garystafford/glue-ml-transforms/README.md

 6. Run 'Estimate transform quality'
 7. Run the Glue Job containing uploaded Scala Glue script

+Running the Glue Crawler, included in the CloudFormation Stack, is not required for tutorial.

 ## Create CloudFormation Stack

 In reference to step #1, above.